 We assume that Dr. Prause doesn’t treat clients for free (if she sees clients).
 We know that Prause offered (for a fee) her "expert" testimony against sex addiction and porn addiction.
 She also receives payment for speaking engagements where she debunks porn and sex addiction.

 Finally, consider the fact that it is a violation of APA (American Psychological Association) principles for psychologists to attack those trying to recover.

 OTHERS - Janurary, 2017: Prause smears professor Frederick M. Toates with a bogus claim

 Prior to the publication “The Routledge International Handbook of Sexual Addiction” Prause tweets that the book's "only neuroscience chapter was written by a person with no neuroscience training":

 The chapter in question is 3.2 - "The Neuroscience of Sexual Addiction” and was written by Frederick M. Toates DPhil DSc.

 The 73-year old Toates is Emeritus Professor of Biological Psychology at The Open University and Vice-President of the Open University Psychology Society.
 He is not only trained in neuroscience, he is a professor of biological psychology (neuroscience).

-With two doctoral degrees, Frederick Toates is a pioneer in the study of motivational system (reward system), especially in relationship to sexual desire and motivation.
+With two doctoral degrees, Frederick Toates is a pioneer in the study of motivational systems (the reward system), especially in relationship to sexual desire and motivation.
+His latest book: How Sexual Desire Works: The Enigmatic Urge.
 Professor Toates was publishing biological research and authoring neuroscience books before Nikky Prause was a gleam in her parents' eyes.
 While Professor Toates is still actively publishing and working in academia, non-academic Prause hasn't been associated with a university for over 2 years.